TABLE OF CONTENTS

 I will admit that sometimes the lack of spending is and has been our fault.
 It can be hard to spend $25 on ice cream!
 But when we’ve partnered with a fairly pricey restaurant and members pull out calculators, the strong perception is that these members are simply takers; that they are cashing in on free food and will never be back.

-You’ll never find a business like Chipotle on Premium.
+You’ll never find a business like Chipotle on Offline.
 Or McDonalds.
-Part of being Premium means genuinely caring about the local business community.
+Part of being an Offline member means genuinely caring about the local business community.
 Local business owners are our neighbors.
 Their kids go our schools.
 Their best interests and the best interests of the community are tightly aligned.
 Our community needs to respect the difficulty of running a small business and make sure that we are doing our best, within our means, to take care of our local business owners.
 If our community is spending money with partners and treating them well, we’re rewarding them for betting on us, and we feed the Positive Feedback Loop:

 One note before I close out this section.
-I understand that as members, we’re paying a subscription fee in order to have access to the value of our membership, and to a certain extent, that means that we’re entitled to use our Premium Offer however we want.
+I understand that as members, we’re paying a subscription fee in order to have access to the value of our membership, and to a certain extent, that means that we’re entitled to use our Offers however we want.
 While I tend to agree with that sentiment, the point of this section is to help our community understand the implications of our actions so that whatever we choose to do, we do intentionally, and with proper context.

 *** UPDATE 7.18.2019 ***

 After publishing this post and launching the Code of Conduct, there was a period of excellent and thought-provoking email Q&A with few of our members that caused me to make a tweak to the wording of the official Code of Conduct: